Hiyori-API/hiyori-cli/readme.md

 Right now the main focus will be to integrate the initial 3 sources and build a relational Anime DB.

 ### QOL
+- [ ] Allow to update entry (if it exists) instead of skipping during ingestion
 - [ ] Environment variables
 - [ ] Resumable Support
 - [ ] Logging